Photo: Joe Mabel [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]

 Continuing with our top 10 Al Kooper songs list, we turn to the 1973 album Naked Songs.
 From the late 1960s until Naked Songs, Al Kooper maintained a busy release schedule.
 After the release of Naked Songs, Al Kooper turned his attention to producing a band that he saw incredible promise in.
 That band was our beloved Lynyrd Skynyrd.

 Naked Songs contained the typical Al Kooper mix of originals and covers.
 Our favorite track on the album was the record’s second single, “Jolie.”
 The beautiful song was one of the most soulful songs Al Kooper had ever composed.
 Its melody and arrangement echoed the best of the 1960s classic soul recordings.
-Listen to that organ, listen to those soul infused backing vocals.
-It’s a shame this one does not get the airplay or mention it deserves.
+Listen to that organ, listen to those soul-infused backing vocals.
+It’s a shame this one does not get the airplay or the mention it deserves.
 This is a great song

 # 4 – Magic In My Socks